-The mission of the North End Community Improvement Collaborative, Inc. is to improve the quality of life for North End residents by identifying, supporting, and connecting local assets and advancing community economic development in Mansfield’s North End.
+The mission of the North End Community Improvement Collaborative, Inc. is to improve the quality of life for North End residents by identifying, supporting, and connecting local and regional assets and advancing community economic development in Mansfield’s North End.

 NECIC’s vision is “as a result of our efforts over the last 20 years, the North End in 2028 is a community of significant prosperity and innovation.
 While in 2008, we were considered a drain on the local economy, today we are the leading engine of economic vitality, arts, and positive youth and civic engagement within the city of Mansfield.”